ctp-archive/data-journalism/modules/liberating-data/_posts/2022-02-01-need-liberating.md

 Tracking this data takes an enormous effort on the part of the reporting team, but it provides revelatory insights into a problem that continues to make headlines.

-## Retain the existing structure of our world
+## Retaining the existing structure of our world

 Consider this note from the Post's Fatal Force Database methodology: